Phosphorus cycle: Human influences

-Nutrients are important to the growth and survival of living organisms and, hence, are essential for developing and maintaining healthy ecosystems.
+Nutrients are important to the growth and survival of living organisms, and hence are essential for developing and maintaining healthy ecosystems.
 Humans have greatly influenced the phosphorus cycle by mining phosphate rock.
 For millennia, phosphorus was primarily brought into the environment by weathering phosphate-containing rocks, which would replenish the phosphorus normally lost to the environment through processes such as runoff, albeit on a very slow and gradual time scale.
 Since the 1840s, when the technology to mine and extract phosphorus became more prevalent, approximately 110 teragrams of phosphorus has been added to the environment.
-This trend appears to be continuing in the future as from 1900-2022, the amount of phosphorus mined globally has increased 72-fold, with an expected annual increase of 4%.
+This trend appears to be continuing, as from 1900 to 2022, the amount of phosphorus mined globally has increased 72-fold, with an expected annual increase of 4%.
 Most of this mining is done to produce fertilizers which can be used on a global scale.
 However, at the rate humans are mining, the geological system can not quickly restore what is lost.
-Thus, researchers are examining ways to better recycle phosphorus in the environment, with one promising application including the use of microorganisms.
-Regardless, humans have had a profound impact on the phosphorus cycle with wide-reaching implications about food security, eutrophication, and the overall availability of the nutrient.

 Other human processes can have detrimental effects on the phosphorus cycle, such as the repeated application of liquid hog manure in excess to crops.
 Applying biosolids may also increase available phosphorus in soil.
 In poorly drained soils or in areas where snowmelt can cause periodic waterlogging, reducing conditions can be attained in 7–10 days.
 This causes a sharp increase in phosphorus concentration in solution, and phosphorus can be leached.
 In addition, reducing the soil causes a shift in phosphorus from resilient to more labile forms.
 This could eventually increase the potential for phosphorus loss.
 This is of particular concern for the environmentally sound management of such areas, where disposal of agricultural wastes has already become a problem.
 It is suggested that soil water regimes used for organic waste disposal be considered when preparing waste management regulations.